symfony/symfony-docs/reference/configuration/doctrine.rst

     your database server version (use ``postgres -V`` or ``psql -V`` command to find your PostgreSQL version and ``mysql -V`` to get your MySQL version).

+    If the server version is specified without quotes (i.e. ``5.6``), then the resulting compiled container will contain the value ``5.5999999999999996447286321199499070644378662109375``.

+    This is a result of floating-point representation issues.
+Quoting the value will avoid that and will deliver the string ``'5.6'`` to the ``version_compare`` function, as it's expecting.

     If you don't define this option and you haven't created your database yet, you may get ``PDOException`` errors because Doctrine will try to